-- This section outlines that a county council or a county borough council (defined in the Bill as "principal councils") is required to keep the communities in its area and the electoral arrangements of such communities under review and must produce a report on this matter at least once in every period of 15 years. - In carrying out that duty, and when any conducting reviews under this Part, each principal council must have seek to ensure that local government is effective and convenient.
+- This section outlines that a county council or a county borough council (defined in the Bill as "principal councils") is required to keep the communities in its area and the electoral arrangements of such communities under review and must produce a report on this matter at least once in every period of 10 years and to have regard to the Commission's timetable of electoral reviews when deciding on the appropriate timing of the review. - In carrying out that duty, and when any conducting reviews under this Part, each principal council must seek to ensure that local government is effective and convenient.